Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Introduction

 In this paper, we investigate which RP criteria have an actual impact in industry when determining which requirements are implemented and released to its customer and which ones are dropped.
-To this aim, we conducted an exploratory study of one completed project from one case company to investigate which criteria industry practitioners actually base their decisions on when prioritizing requirements, and if the criteria change depending on how far a requirement has reached in the development process.
-In order to investigate which RP criteria actually have an impact on RP decisions, we performed a quantitative study considering 32,139 RP decisions based on eight RP criteria for 11,110 features\footnote{The company use the term feature for requirement} from one completed project with 14 software development teams and five cross-functional teams.
+To this aim, we conducted a quantitative study of one completed project from one case company to investigate which criteria industry practitioners actually base their decisions on when prioritizing requirements, and if the criteria change depending on how far a requirement has reached in the development process.
+In order to investigate which RP criteria actually have an impact on RP decisions, we performed a quantitative study considering 32,139 RP decisions based on eight RP criteria for 11,110 features\footnote{The case company use the term feature for requirement} from one completed project with 14 software development teams and five cross-functional teams.
+That is, we collected quantitative data through a case study.
 The extracted data was analyzed by designing, comparing, validating, and diagnosing ordinal Bayesian regression models employing a \textsf{Sequential} likelihood.
 In addition, ordered categorical predictors were modeled as category-specific effects.
 Finally, to better understand how these effects vary over time a conditional effects analysis was conducted.

 The results of this quantitative study show that not all RP criteria have an equal impact on RP decisions, and that the impact of a criterion changes depending on how far a requirement has reached in the development process.
 For example, having a high business value has an actual impact on RP early in the development process, high customer value has an impact in the middle, while being a critical requirement only has an impact at the end of the development process.
-Moreover, one out of eight used RP criteria, namely number of key customers who believed the requirement is important, had no impact on RP\@.
-Although the criterion dependency to other requirements had a significant impact on requirements prioritization at one point in time, it did not matter if the requirement had dependencies to other requirements or not.
+Moreover, one out of eight used RP criteria, namely number of key customers who believed the requirement is important, had no impact on RP.
+Although the criterion dependency to other requirements had a significant impact on RP at one point in time, it did not matter if the requirement had dependencies to other requirements or not.